-Many people have asked me about placing the fruit in an upright position to help it grow more round and smooth on all sides.
+Many people ask me about placing the fruit in an upright position to help it grow more round and smooth on all sides.
 Placing the fruit upright may accomplish this.
-But, if you do this too early, the fruit may take on a squatty shape, especially the larger pumpkin varieties.
+But, if you do this too early, the fruit may take on a squatty shape, especially larger pumpkin varieties.
 If you choose to do so later in the fruit's growth, you may be disturbing the secondary roots.
 More importantly, you risk damaging the main vine.
 This is no small risk, and often results in more harm than good.
 Whether you are growing "the big one" or a jack-o-lantern, I recommend you leave it alone as much as possible.

 Plan fruit positioning in advance.
 The vine near the fruit should be "loose", and allowed to move upward as the fruit grows.
 Without a little human intervention, stress problems will occur, as your pumpkin approaches two to three hundred pounds.

 In the selection process, a pumpkin fruit with a stem perpendicular to the vine is preferred.
 This allows the pumpkin to grow away from the vine and not onto the vine as it grows.
 I like to turn the vine away from the fruit in an "L" or "U" shape.
 The perfect position is where the stem looks like it is growing in a straight line from the main vine and new vine growth beyond the fruit, takes a right or left turn.
 After a few more feet of growth, you can turn it back in the direction it was headed, if you prefer.
 If the fruit is not growing in this position, train it slowly to do so.
 Plan on doing this over several days.
 If you move it too much too quickly, you can damage the vine or stem.

 General wisdom suggests that no secondary roots allowed to grow two to three feet from either side of the fruit.
 If the vine is rooted, it can tear the vine or stem as the pumpkin grows and produces upward stress as it pulls the vine upward.